 Understanding Meth Withdrawal

 By the time many users realize they have a problem and try to quit, they find that the withdrawal effects have become too powerful to overcome on their own.
-Undergoing withdrawal in a medical detox program is the safest way to remove addictive substances, like meth, from the body.
-These programs support patients around-the-clock throughout the detox process.
-Doctors and nurses are also close by to monitor patients’ vitals and tailor their treatment plans as withdrawal symptoms begin to improve.
+Undergoing withdrawal in a medical detox program is the safest way to treat symptoms and remove Meth from the body.
+These programs support patients with around-the-clock medical care throughout the entire process.
+Doctors and nurses are able to monitor patients’ vitals and tailor treatment plans as withdrawal symptoms begin to improve.
 Once detox is complete, recovering users can seek counseling and other services to learn how to maintain long-term sobriety.

 Meth Withdrawal Symptoms